-To implement the function Open.BelongsTo() efficiently in time
+To implement the function Open.BelongsTo() efficiently in time main program and results

-Instead of sequentially explore the whole queue to determine whether a given node v belongs to the list, it is much simpler to check if ASCD[v].
-IsOpen is true.
-The drawback is that this bool variable costs one byte more per node. and its maintenance must be done manually (add\with\priority automatically sets this variable for easiness).
+Instead of sequentially explore the whole queue to determine whether a given node v belongs to the list, it is much simpler to check if ASCD[v].IsOpen is true.
+The drawback is that this bool variable costs one byte more per node, and its maintenance must be done manually (add\vith\priority automatically sets this variable for easiness).